2023 | Diane Bell

 Ann-Marie is using the $15,000 Fellowship to write a biography of Australian poet Gwen Harwood (1920-1995).
 She has spent time in Tasmania to immerse herself in the places where the adult Harwood lived, worked and wrote.
 Ann-Marie has written an article about how she used the Fellowship.
 This article was originally published in The Victorian Writer.

 Ann-Marie’s book My Tongue is My Own: A Life of Gwen Harwood was published by La Trobe University Press, an Imprint of Black Inc, in May 2022.
-My Tongue is My Own won the 2023 National Biography Award and was longlisted for the 2022 Mark and Evette Moran Nib Literary Award.
+My Tongue is My Own won the 2023 National Biography Award and the 2024 Magarey Medal for Biography, and was longlisted for the 2022 Mark and Evette Moran Nib Literary Award.

 Ann-Marie works part-time as a lecturer at Central Queensland University in Rockhampton.
 She has previously published a book on the love lives of 20th century writers, called Great Writers, Great Loves: The Reinvention of Love in the Twentieth Century.
 Her forthcoming book, A Free Flame, on the role of vocation in the lives of four Australian writers (including Gwen Harwood), will be published by UWA Publishing.